What is Freezer Burn?

 But fear not: The sight of freezer burn shouldn’t have you sending the entire contents of your freezer into the trash.
 Because freezer burn is actually completely OK and safe to eat.
 You may not enjoy the taste or dried-out texture it gives your frozen pizza, but it has no impact on the quality of your food (phew!).
 We bet you didn’t know you could freeze these foods!

 While it may be safe to consume, that crusty layer of ice crystals isn’t exactly what you’re aiming for.
 To prevent it from happening in the future, the No. 1 rule is to make sure you store all your food properly.
 That means sealing it in airtight containers (look for plastic and glass that are specifically freezer-safe) or wrapping it tightly with plastic wrap.
 Any air that gets in will speed up freezer burn.

 You should also make sure your freezer isn’t too cold or too packed full of groceries and containers.
 Leave space for air to circulate, and keep the temperature around zero.
 If you plan on freezing leftovers or a freshly baked casserole, make sure you let it cool completely before placing it in the freezer.
 Sealing it up when it’s still warm will cause steam and condensation to form on your food, which is freezer burn just waiting to happen.

 Armed with those tips (and a few high-quality storage containers), you can expect a future free of freezer burn.
 Hello, deliciously defrosted dinner!
-(Don’t miss these storage tricks that will make your food last longer!)
+Next, find out if it’s safe to eat expired eggs.
+Don’t miss these storage tricks that will make your food last longer!